Return to Home Page

 Quote: “Every day is completely new & different.
 You have absolutely no idea what will happen to you.
 I love that feeling.

-How did you find out about Vagabonding, and how did you find it useful before and during the trip?
+How did you find out about Vagabonding, and how did you find it useful before and during the trip

 I first learned about the book Vagabonding through a traveling photographer friend, Ferenc Ecseki.
 He insisted I check it out before starting my backpacking trip.
 Once I began reading it, I couldn’t stop!
 Finished the whole thing in one sitting.
 It gave me a great idea of what long-term travel could be like, further enticing me to do everything possible to turn my dream into a reality.
+I also took advantage of the many great tips & resources the book contained.
+For example: Spending the first few hours in a new town purposefully getting myself lost.
+Still one of my favorite things to do!

 How long were you on the road?